Defensive Rebalancing for Automated Market Makers: Mixed Populations

-The network of CFMMs forms a \emph{CFMM graph}, where the CFMMs are the vertices, and there is an edge linking each pair of CFMMs $\cA,\cB$ that trade the same token type.
-WLOG, we assume this graph is \emph{connected}, meaning that between any pair of vertices $\cA,\cB$, there is a sequence $\cA_1, \ldots, \cA_k$ called a \emph{path}, where each $\cA_i,\cA_{i+1}$ is an edge, $\cA=\cA_1$, and $\cB=\cA_k$.
+The network of CFMMs forms a \emph{CFMM graph}, where the CFMMs are the vertices, and there is an edge linking each pair of CFMMs $\cA, \cB$ that trade the same token type.
+Without loss of generality, we assume this graph is \emph{connected}, meaning that between any pair of vertices $\cA, \cB$, there is a sequence $\cA_1, \ldots, \cA_k$ called a \emph{path}, where consecutive CFMMs are connected by an edge, $\cA = \cA_1$, and $\cB = \cA_k$.

 \begin{lemma} Let $T$ be a token type traded by some CFMM $\cA_1$.
 An agent in possession of $\epsilon > 0$ tokens of type $T$ can increase the liquidity of some active CFMM while leaving all other liquidity levels unchanged. \end{lemma}